FHIR/auto-ig-builder/investigations/2026-03-27-ig-trigger-concurrency/FINDINGS.md

 caused a pileup of node provisioning requests, exhausting cluster capacity even though only the latest build was actually needed.

-## Problem Statement for Fix Design
+## Fix Design Evaluation

+This section records the design constraints, solution space considered during the incident review, and the approach that was ultimately selected.

 ### Goal